archibate/nvim-gpt/README.md

 You may use `:GPTModel <model_name>` to switch to another model, e.g. `:GPTModel creative` to switch to the Bing AI - 'creative'.
 The default model is `gpt-3.5-turbo`, which can be tweaked in setup options, see below.

-If you have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), use `:Telescope gpt_models` to show a list of all GPT models to select from.
+If you have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), use `:Telescope gpt_models` to show a list of all GPT models to select from (TBD).

 ## Install